Home Loan Experts

 When will the grant be paid?

-• For land and construction or a new build, the grant will be paid once construction starts and you’ve submitted evidence that first progress payment has been made.
+• For land and construction or a new build, the grant will be paid once construction starts and you’ve submitted evidence that the first progress payment has been made.

 • For renovations, the grant will be paid once renovation starts and you’ve submitted evidence to show progress payments of at least $150,000 of the contract price has been made to the builder.